umbertogriffo/fast-near-duplicate-image-search/README.md

 * Author: Umberto Griffo
 * Twitter: @UmbertoGriffo

-This Python script is a command line tool for visualize, checking and deleting near-duplicate images based on **perceptual hash** from the target directory.
+This Python script is a command line tool for visualizing, checking and deleting near-duplicate images from the target directory.
 In order to find similar images this script hashes the images using **pHash** from [ImageHash](https://pypi.org/project/ImageHash/) library, adding the hash into a **KDTree** and perform a **nearest neighbours** search.